tonethar/IGME-230-Fall-2019/weekly/week-01B-notes.md

 ![screenshot](_images/FTP-6.jpg)

+- Now we need to give the web server permission to open this folder and access a listing of the files in it - this is called setting the Unix *file permissions* of the folder.
+This is something that the FTP client will be able to do for us.
-- Select the 230 folder, right-click,  and choose "File Attributes..."
+- Go ahead and select the **`230`** folder, right-click,  and choose "File Attributes..."
 - Make the attributes of the folder match the screenshot below.
 These are the correct file permissions anytime you create a folder on banjo:

 ![screenshot](_images/FTP-3.jpg)